Dreamfarer/CAMTRACKAI/README.md

 * [Dynamixel Rx-64](http://www.robotis.us/dynamixel-rx-64-hn05-n101/) (x2) - These are the motors we used.
 But you can use any Robotis Dynamixel motor.
 They are used to turn the camera.
 * [Robotis USB2Dynamixel Adapter](https://www.trossenrobotics.com/robotis-bioloid-usb2dynamixel.aspx) - It is used to communicate with the motors.
 * [Raspberry Pi Camera Module](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera) - Our camera, the Pi Cam.
 But any webcam will work fine.
 * [Raspberry Pi 4 Model B](https://www.pishop.us/product/raspberry-pi-4-model-b-4gb/) - The computer we used.
 But you can use any computer with any Linux distro.

-You will need the following libraries to compile this code:
+You will need the following libraries/packages to compile this code:

 * [OpenCV](https://opencv.org/releases/) (Not included, installing instructions further down) - For the tracking algorithm
-* [Dynamixel SDK](https://github.com/ROBOTIS-GIT/DynamixelSDK) (Necessary parts included) - For controlling the dynamxiel motors
+* [Dynamixel SDK](https://github.com/ROBOTIS-GIT/DynamixelSDK) (Necessary parts included) - For controlling the Dynamxiel motors
-* [fltk 1.3.5](https://www.fltk.org/software.php) (Necessary parts included) - For the GUI
+* [FLTK](https://www.fltk.org/software.php) (Necessary parts included) - For the GUI
+* [Avahi-Daemon](https://linux.die.net/man/8/avahi-daemon) (Not included, installing instructions further down) - Used for mDNS to resolve an IP address by a hostname.

 ## Installing